honeypieio/shrubcoop.org/content/working-groups/workshops.md

     tagline = "Learn how to make and do stuff!" address = "17 Guthrie Street, Edinburgh"
     weight = 4
+    alt = "Workshops Button – This is the link to the Workshops area of the site.
+Click here to read about our creative workshops."
 +++

 We host workshops to teach such skills as how to make: